webb-tools/tnt-core/script/DEPLOY.md

-# Tenderize Deployments
+# Liquifie Deployments

 ## Deploying To Anvil

-Tenderizer uses `CREATE2` to deploy contracts.
+Liquifier uses `CREATE2` to deploy contracts.
 Forge expects this contract to be deterministically deployed at `0x4e59b44847b379578588920ca78fbf26c0b4956c`.

 Anvil by default doesn't have the `CREATE2` proxy deployed.
 Instead, `anvil_setCode` can be used as a workaround.